Office of Research

 - The Office of Research verifies that the Form 1460 is complete.

-- The completed Form 1460 is forwarded to the Associate Vice Provost for Research Compliance for review.
+- The completed Form 1460 is forwarded to the Assistant Vice Provost for Research Compliance for review.

 If no conflicts are identified, the request is approved, and you and your school or college will receive email notification of approval within three working days of receipt of the completed Form 1460.

-- If a conflict is present, the Associate Vice Provost for Research Compliance will determine whether or not a management plan is needed.
+- If a conflict is present, the Assistant Vice Provost for Research Compliance will determine whether or not a management plan is needed.

 - If a management plan or further information is needed, you or your school or college will be contacted.

-- Final approvals will be considered as soon as possible by the Associate Vice Provost for Research Compliance following receipt of an acceptable management plan.
+- Final approvals will be considered as soon as possible by the Assistant Vice Provost for Research Compliance following receipt of an acceptable management plan.

-Once final approval is granted by the Associate Vice Provost for Research Compliance, you and your school or college will receive email notification of approval within three working days.
+Once final approval is granted by the Assistant Vice Provost for Research Compliance, you and your school or college will receive email notification of approval within three working days.

 I have been invited to present my research at another academic institution for which I would receive a $1,000 honorarium.
 Does this activity require submission of Form 1460?